georgetown-cs-edu/chirpy/README.md

 ## Outside resources

 Following course policy, you are allowed to use ChatGPT and other large language models for this project.
 However, you must identify all cases in which these are used.

+A reasonable way to use ChatGPT/Gemini/Claude is to make Chirpy more visually appealing.
+We won't grade for aesthetics, but it's nice to be able to produce something that...well...looks nice.

 You may also use outside libraries, with the following conditions.
 You must request the use of the library on Ed Discussion and receive the approval of a TA or the instructor.
 The library must be free, open-source software.
 And, you should update your design document to properly cite the library.